Are you looking to free up some storage space inside your home, but don’t know how to store a mattress in a garage or storage unit?

 Before you lug that heavy mattress into your garage for storage, you need to give it a thorough cleaning first.

 A dirty mattress will attract pests and rodents looking for a new home.
 Not only will this damage the mattress, but it will create extremely unsanitary conditions in your garage.

 Besides, a dirty mattress emits odors that linger in your garage, potentially damaging other items.

 Cleaning your mattress before you store it will also help protect it from mold and mildew growth.
 Mold and mildew thrive in damp or humid conditions, creating odors that are difficult to remove.

 Use a gentle cleaning solution to clean your mattress, avoiding harsh chemicals.
 These may damage the mattress or leave behind unpleasant odors.

-Start by vacuuming the mattress with a handheld vacuum or vacuum attachment.
+If you have a mattress topper, remove it before storage.
+Then, start by vacuuming the mattress with a handheld vacuum or vacuum attachment.
 This will help remove dust, dirt, or debris.

 Next, spot-clean any stubborn stains with a mild detergent and water.
 Be sure to use a damp cloth and not to saturate the mattress with water.

 Baking soda is a great way to deodorize your mattress.
 Simply sprinkle baking soda over the surface of the mattress, let it sit for a few hours, and then vacuum it up.